 - Add the oatmeal, apples, water, almond milk, cinnamon, vanilla extract, and maple syrup to your slow cooker.
 Stir until combined.

 - Cook on high for 3-4 hours or low for 7-8 hours.
-Do not stir during cooking.
+Don't be alarmed if it looks too watery, the oatmeal will thicken as it cools.

 - Serve your apple cinnamon oatmeal with your favorite toppings like maple syrup, almond milk or cream, peanut or almond butter, brown sugar, dried fruit, toasted nuts or seeds, coconut flakes, chocolate chips, fresh berries or fruit.